Florence Nightingale - Nursing Theorist

 Florence Nightingale’s Contribution to Nursing Theory: Environmental Theory

 Florence Nightingale is attributed with establishing the modern practice of nursing.
 She also contributed to the field with nursing theories still used today.
 One of her nursing theories is the Environmental Theory, which incorporates the patients’ surrounding environment in his or her nursing care plan.

 Determining a patient’s environment for recovery based on his or her condition or disease is still practiced today, such as in patients suffering from tetanus, who need minimal noise to keep them calm and prevent seizures.

-For more detailed information: Nightingale's Environmental TheorySee also: Nightingale's Modern Nursing TheoryFor more information about the life on Florence Nightingale:
+For more information about the life on Florence Nightingale: